pdh21/RAS_20210514/Slides/Challenge.md

 | Pros | Detects all bright sources     | Distributes flux to known galaxies |
 | Cons | Need to assign flux to sources | Miss unknown sources               |

-Remember: Data Products are part of Data Model
+Data Products are part of Data Model

 Note:
 Normal source extraction won't work
 Don't know what or how much source contributes to FIR blob Solution is to do list driven approach use prior information to build data model, infer model on maps Wrong model = wrong results = wrong interpretation